User Manual – Durst

 1.1.
 Impose Editor

 With version 1.19.2, existing features in the Impose Editor have been enhanced and optimized.
-The following new features and improvements have been implemented:
+The following new features and improvements have been introduced:

 1.1.1.
 Nesting – Perforation for Flaps

 Starting with version 1.19.2, a perforation for flaps is also output as a perforated line in the cutting file.
-Up to this version, a perforation was only displayed as a dashed line in the Impose Editor, but was incorrectly output as continuous cut line in the cutting file.
+Prior to this version, a perforation was only displayed as a dashed line in the Impose Editor but was incorrectly output as continuous cut line in the cutting file.

 Figure 1: Left: Image of a perforated flap in the Impose Editor; Right: The cutting file with a perforated flap